n10n/DockerNode1/README.md

     docker load < [image_name].tar

-Running with the latest RabbitMQ version - edit rabbitmq.config file by adding [{rabbit, [{loopback_users, []}]}] to provide "guest" user access.
-This file mostly will be non existent and read more about RabbitMQ access control [here](https://www.rabbitmq.com/access-control.html)
+Running with the latest RabbitMQ version - edit rabbitmq.config file by adding [{rabbit, [{loopback_users, []}]}] to provide 'guest' user access.
+This file mostly will be non existent and read more about RabbitMQ access control [here](https://www.rabbitmq.com/access-control.html)and Docker image has 'guest' access enabled by default.